 Spearmint is a species of mints often used instead of peppermint.
 It has a pleasant smell and taste and provides many health benefits.
-It’s often an ingredient in toothpastes, mouthwashes and cosmetics.
+It’s often an ingredient in toothpaste, mouthwashes and cosmetics.

 Spearmint contains high quantity of vitamins, minerals, antioxidants and nutritious matter.
 It has a scent similar to that of peppermint, but despite that it doesn’t contain as much menthol.
 It is, however, rich in limonene, dihydrocarvone and cineol.

-This plant is used for treatment of many treatment of a wide variety of health issues – nausea, gas, indigestion, toothache, cramps, sore throat, cold, diarrhea, fatigue, stress… It can also be applied topically (directly to skin) to reduce swelling and nerve or muscle pain.
+This plant is used for the treatment of a wide variety of health issues – nausea, gas, indigestion, toothache, cramps, sore throat, cold, diarrhea, fatigue, stress… It can also be applied topically (directly to the skin) to reduce swelling and nerve or muscle pain.

 Spearmint has potent antioxidant, antibacterial and antifungal effects and can help treat hirsutism (abnormal hair growth) as well.
 We will shed more information about these benefits in the text below.